Help! My House Smells Bad!

 Essential oils, dryer sheets, homemade potpourri

 This is super-easy.
 You don't even need to dry any flowers.
-All you have to do is boil a pan of water on the stove and add items that smell great, like orange peels, cinnamon sticks, cloves, essential oils, etc.
+All you have to do is boil a pan of water on the stove and add items that smell great, like orange peels, cinnamon sticks, cloves, and essential oil.

 You can mix and match for the perfect scent.
 The steam will carry the smell throughout the house.

-If you need something even stronger, try filling the tub halfway with hot water, and adding a few drops of scented oil.
-You could even use a very yummy shampoo.
+If you need something even stronger, try filling the bathtub halfway with hot water and adding a few drops of scented oil.
+You could even use a yummy shampoo.

-Since you can wipe just about anything with Lysol, its easy to go over furniture, tables, the fridge, the counters, etc. in just a few minutes before people arrive.
-You can also add some to your toilet bowls and the scent will quickly fill your bathroom.
+Since you can wipe just about anything with Lysol, it's easy to go over furniture, tables, the fridge, the counters, and other un-fresh places in those few minutes before guests arrive.
+You can also add some to your toilet bowls, and the scent will quickly fill your bathroom.

 This is an old trick, but it really works to make your house smell good.
-Soak cotton balls in your favorite scented oil or cologne and tuck around the house out of sight:
+Soak cotton balls in your favorite scented oil or cologne and tuck them around the house, out of sight: